Drool (film)

-Drool is a 2009 American film directed by Nancy Kissam and starring Laura Harring, Jill Marie Jones, Oded Fehr, Ashley Duggan Smith, and Christopher Newhouse.
+Drool is a 2009 American black comedy film directed by Nancy Kissam and starring Laura Harring, Jill Marie Jones, Oded Fehr, Ashley Duggan Smith, and Christopher Newhouse.
 The film addresses sexual assault, teenage sex, racism, homophobia, verbal abuse and physical abuse.
-It is a movie that should be viewed with "what not to do".
+It is a movie that should be viewed with an eye on "what not to do".

 Plot

 Anora Fleece (Laura Harring) who had dreams of a fairy tale marriage with her husband Cheb (Oded Fehr), discovers that reality is harsh, finding her only solace in daydreams.
-Cheb becomes sullen, abusive & disrespectful toward her.
-Her two children, Tabby & Little Pete (Ashley Duggan Smith, Christopher Newhouse) adopt similar attitudes toward her.
+Cheb becomes sullen, abusive and disrespectful towards her.
+Her two children, Tabby and Little Pete (Ashley Duggan Smith, Christopher Newhouse) adopt similar attitudes toward her.
 When soft-spoken Anora meets with her new neighbor Imogene Cochran (Jill Marie Jones), the bright bubbly woman offers exciting new perspective on life.

 However, little Pete's reaction to Imogene is less than favorable; Anora slaps Pete in the face for regarding her new friend as a "nigger."
 Little Pete threatens to inform their racist father that Anora had allowed a black woman to their home.
 At supper, little Pete acts as promised and tells Cheb about Imogene.
 Cheb breaks a beer bottle in a fit of rage and threatens Anora.
 Anora is hesitant to continue seeing her new friend, but decides to go ahead with it.

 As the two women become more than friends, Tabby has been in a mess all her own.
 Having met and complied to have oral sex behind a bush with teenager Denny (Dalton Alfortish), they form a relationship.
 Tabby is infatuated with Denny.
 She mentioned this to her best friend, Princess (Rebecca Newman), who leads her to feel ashamed and insists Denny is trash.
 Tabby later breaks up her relationship with Denny, who insulted her by calling Tabby "an unfeeling emo scene bitch."
 Later Tabby discovers him receiving oral sex from Princess, and leaves school.
-Seething with betrayal & frustration, Tabby is driven further into rebellious, sullen, and disrespectful moods.
-She often takes this out on Anora.
+Seething with betrayal and frustration, Tabby is driven further into rebellious, sullen, and disrespectful moods.
+She often takes this out on her mother.
 Pete gets an A+ on his exam and we briefly view a fantasy he has of his male teacher.
 He bumps into Tabby cutting class during his football practice and they leave together.